-WAB-5GC: The 5GC serving the WAB-gNB.
+WAB-5GC: The 5GC connected to the WAB-gNB and serving the UEs.

-WAB-AMF: The AMF serving the WAB-gNB and the UEs.
+WAB-AMF: The AMF connected to the WAB-gNB and serving the UEs.

+BH-UPF: The UPF serving the WAB-MT for backhauling.

+First three terms are good.
+FFS all the remaining terms above.

-RAN3 to capture in the TR 38.799 that dedicated IP addresses can be allocated to WAB-gNB.
+RAN3 to capture in the TR 38.799 that based on the current protocol stack, dedicated IP addresses can be allocated to WAB-gNB.
 And a tunnel (e.g. IPsec or L2TP) could be established to encapsulate the WAB traffic.
 And a gateway could be deployed to terminate the tunnel.

 RAN3 to capture the WAB architecture and protocol stack using dedicated IP addresses for WAB-gNB when WAB traffic is encapsulated in a tunnel and transported via PDU session backhaul in the TR 38.799.